-15 Money Making ideas for the Outdoor Entrepreneur
+20 Outdoor Business Ideas for the Outdoor Entrepreneur

 Organize a Children’s Summer Camp

 Summer means lots of free time for kids, and that means a lot of parents looking to fill that free time with the perfect summer camp.
 When it comes to organizing a summer camp for children, the opportunities are endless.
 For example, will your camp be a day camp or a sleep-away camp?
 Will it provide kids with a variety of activities, or focus on one particular thing such as soccer, hiking, or art?
-Just keep in mind: A sleep-away camp, or camps offering activities that can be considered more dangerous for kids might require further insurance and certifications.
+Just keep in mind: A sleep-away camp, or camps offering activities that can be considered more dangerous for kids might require further legal and insurance requirements.

 Start an Adventure Club